ucsf-ferguson-lab/blotRig/README.md

 # blotRig

-    **The blotRig app is in beta, please open an issue if you find errors or have ideas about improving the package**
+> The blotRig app is in beta, please open an issue if you find errors or have ideas about improving the package.

 ## How to run the app